What Is Bitcoin?

 How does the Bitcoin halving work?

-The first halving took place on November 28th, 2012.
-At that point, the protocol reduced the block subsidy from 50 BTC to 25 BTC.
-The second halving occurred on July 9th, 2016 (25 BTC to 12.5 BTC).
-The last one took take place on May 11th, 2020, bringing the block subsidy down to 6.25 BTC.
+On November 28th, 2012, the first halving occurred.
+The protocol then cut the block subsidy from 50 BTC to 25 BTC.
+On July 9th, 2016, the second halving happened (25 BTC to 12.5 BTC).
+The final one occurred on May 11th, 2020, lowering the block subsidy to 6.25 BTC.

 Why does the Bitcoin halving happen?